 Specialist recruitment agencies, such as Hays Building Services, also handle vacancies and short-term contract opportunities.

-You will need to prove that you have the necessary competencies and knowledge required for CEng or IEng status, usually through relevant qualifications and experience.
+You'll need to prove that you have the necessary competencies and knowledge required for CEng or IEng status, usually through relevant qualifications and experience.
 Consult CIBSE for more information.

-- design legislation;
+- design legislation

-- changes in standards;
+- changes in standards

-- amendments to UK building regulations;
+- amendments to UK building regulations

 - UK/EU health and safety regulations.

-- graduate engineer;
+- graduate engineer

-- project engineer;
+- project engineer

-- senior partner/managing director.
+- senior partner or managing director.